- Stomach bloating is common and can make you feel fat. Truth.

 Back to feeling bloated.
 It feels bad.
 And ignored, can look worse.
 Nobody likes an extra tummy, right?

 And as I said earlier, I’ve got good news for you.
-You can avoid the bloat easily.
+You can beat the bloat easily.

 (No. I am not referring to losing pounds here, folks.
 Come on.
 Get real!)